ansible/ansible/docs/docsite/rst/community/documentation_contributions.rst

 ----------------------------------

 Building the documentation is the best way to check for errors and review your changes.
 Once `rstcheck` runs with no errors, navigate to ``ansible/docs/docsite`` and then build the page(s) you want to review.

+Setup the appropriate Sphinx configuration and structure based on the documentation you want to work on.

+ - All docs, including plugins and collections: ``make ansible_structure``.
+This takes the longest to build.
+ - Ansible Core module and plugin docs: ``make core_structure``
+ - i18n docs: ``make gettext_structure``

 Building a single rST page
 ^^^^^^^^^^^^^^^^^^^^^^^^^^